top of page

 How to be a great husband: Take ownership of more home management tasks

-Fifty years ago this largely entailed being the breadwinner, in today’s world, this often means providing in many more ways such as managing the home as a team.
-We have numerous ideas for taking ownership of more home management tasks on our Household Chores page.
+Fifty years ago, this largely entailed being the breadwinner.
+In today's world, this often means providing in many more ways, such as managing the home as a team.

 The Virtue of Compassion

 The virtue of compassion involves being there for others in times of difficulty.
-Due to the natural challenges of marriage and family life, spouses need to become an enduring support to one another to provide help and assistance to one another.
+Due to the natural challenges of marriage and family life, spouses need to become enduring supporters and provide help and assistance to one another.

 How to be a great husband: Be attentive and compassionate

-Their findings also jive with quite a bit of existing research, including from PEW which highlights that 90% of women believe that a good husband is attentive and compassionate.
-Read 3 Steps to Be a Present and Supportive Husband for ideas.
+Their findings also jive with quite a bit of existing research, including from PEW, which highlights that 90% of women believe that a good husband is attentive and compassionate.
+For ideas, read 3 Steps to Be a Present and Supportive Husband

 Responsible Behaviors